orr721/ThinGallery/README.md

 A single-file gallery webpage.
-This uses EXIF thumbnails, XMLHttpRequest Range headers, and your web server's own index pages to quickly display thumbnails for a directory without having to fully load every image file, and without needing ANY server-side scripting.
+This uses EXIF thumbnails, XMLHttpRequest Range headers, and your web server's own index pages to quickly display thumbnails for a directory without having to fully load every image file, and without any server-side scripting.

 [See it in action!](http://www.pur3.co.uk/gallery/gallery.html)
 ----------------------------------